dvberzon/vanberzon-com/content/pages/readability.md

 The first version of the experiment went live in 2018.
 Daniel presented his initial findings on Dec 6th 2018 at the [Async meetup]("https://asyncjs.com/readable-code/") in Brighton.
 You can watch my talk [here](https://www.youtube.com/watch?v=dlczTNFHpww) and the slides are available [here](https://speakerdeck.com/dvberzon/useable-grammatical-and-readable-code).

-A second version of the experiment, with improved methodology, went live in October 2019
+A second version of the experiment, with improved methodology, ran from Oct - Nov 2019.
+I presented the results at [HalfStack](https://halfstackconf.com/london/) conference london.
+The slides are available [here](https://speakerdeck.com/dvberzon/readable-code-available-without-prescription).